techidaily/site-fox-helps/source/_posts/2024-approved-finding-sound-in-silence-3-cost-free-methods-to-music-enrich-your-videos.md

 Now, tap the “Play” button to preview the video along with the music.
 Once satisfied, tap on “Done” placed at the left corner of the screen.

 Tip: If your video’s duration is more than the audio duration, iMovie will automatically loop the background music.
 Therefore, there is an option to adjust the length of the media file.
 You can set it according to your preference.
-Check the guide about [How to edit videos with iMovie](https://tools.techidaily.com/wondershare/filmora/download/)for more details.
+Check the guide about [How to edit videos with iMovie](https://tools.techidaily.com/wondershare/filmora/download/) for more details.

-## Part 4: How to add music to iPhone video with [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)
+## Part 4: How to add music to iPhone video with Filmora

 One of the most recommended ways to add music to video on the desktop is using Wondershare Filmora video editor.
 It is the most leading and popular way which one can use to [add background music to a video.](https://tools.techidaily.com/wondershare/filmora/download/) With a bunch of effects, filters, themes and features ability, the software proves to be better than anything else.
 Here are the steps on how to add music to a video using Filmora.